Paul J. Greene

 J.D., University of Maine School of Law

-Paul is a member of the Immigration Legal Advocacy Project, a group of Maine attorneys committed to protecting the rights of immigrants by providing pro bono representation in asylum matters.
-He teaches as an adjunct professor at the University of Maine School of Law and serves on the school's Alumni Association Board of Directors.
+Paul is a member of the Immigration Legal Advocacy Project, a group committed to protecting the rights of immigrants by providing pro bono representation in asylum matters.
+He teaches as an adjunct professor at the University of Maine School of Law and serves on the school’s Alumni Association Board of Directors.
+Paul also teaches as an adjunct professor at the University of Southern Maine’s Business School.

-Prior to launching his legal career, Paul was an award-winning sportscaster in Maine and at a network based in New York City.
+Prior to launching his legal career, Paul was an award–winning sportscaster at a TV station in Maine and at a network based in New York City.

 United States District Court, District of Maine, 2007